Community Service Frequently Asked Questions

 We do not recommend joining Lion's Heart, primarily because we don't want students to have to pay to do community service.
 According to our research, the organization is legitimate and well-run, and the tracking tools may be helpful.
 However, the vast majority of area nonprofits know to notify the Shorewood & Shorecrest College & Career Centers about their volunteer opportunities, so you would not get exclusive access to local opportunities.
 We do not think that you would get benefits worth the fees.

 Go to your Canvas Class of 202x course, and look in the same place where you upload forms to turn in: Assignments > Community Service Form Upload.
 Your point total is the number of hours you have.

 Forms will be processed about every two weeks during the school year.
-Use a new form for each nonprofit organization with which you volunteer.

 Students applying for extended service opportunities during the school year like counseling at an elementary school camp must meet Shorewood Academic Eligibility Requirements.